Antonio90-44/CS233W-HW1/readme.md

 ## Tests
 * Test the logger by opening a route
 * check the request.log file for entries
-* Test sanitize middleware by sending inputs in Html tags in Url
+* Test sanitize middleware by sending inputs in Html tags in Url( /list
+)

 ### Middelware order
 * express.json - parse JSON body